To make ends meet these days a lot of people are picking up a side hustle or second job. Having a side hustle has a lot of benefits.

 In order to live there are certain household chores that we must all do.
 As an example, you must wash your laundry and do the dishes occasionally.

 If your side hustle gets in the way of doing these things to the point that your home is a wreck and you can’t keep up, it may be time to throw in the towel.
-This is especially true if it is causing fights or hurts feelings with your significant other or spouse.
+This is especially true if it is causing fights or hurt feelings with your significant other or spouse.

 5. Causes Fatigue